 I research and write about American religious history & the history of Catholicism.
-I specialize in the 20th century, especially the period around the Second Vatican Council; I also work on the history of architecture, the history of cities, and the history of race and religion.
+I specialize in the 20th century, especially the period around the Second Vatican Council; I also work on the history of architecture, the history of cities, the history of race and religion, and the history of visual and building technology.

 Books